-In 1990, the Charity planted 18 different species of Alder trees along the valley floor at Seven Oaks in St Brelade, to form a unique collection within the British Isles.
-The project was a response to the devastating impact that Dutch Elm disease had on the Island’s elm trees and it was hoped to identify which type of elm is best suited to our climate and soil.
+In 1990 we planted 18 different species of alder along the valley floor at Seven Oaks in St Brelade, forming a collection unique within the British Isles.
+The project was in part a response to the devastating impact of Dutch elm disease throughout the 1980s, with the additional aim of identifying which species are best suited to our climate and soil.

 The alders have now matured into wonderful specimens and the project has been recognised by Plant Heritage as a National Plant Collection.